-Religion 5 and Religion 6: In continuation of many of the virtues studied in the Lower School, Religion 5 and Religion 6 will use C.S.
-Lewis' Narnia novels as discussion points.
+Religion 5: In continuation of many of the virtues studied in the Lower School, Religion 5 will use C.S.
+Lewis' Narnia novels as the basis to develop more deeply the virtues.
 These novels offer students of different backgrounds a common ethical framework, aligned with the mission of Porter-Gaud School.
 The curriculum engages students while they are in a crucial formative period; they learn to understand and acquire the virtues underpinning good character through their engagement with the Narnian Virtues Character Education curriculum.

-Old Testament - The Old Testament class is offered to eighth graders.
-This course focuses on teaching the story of God and His relationship with His chosen people.
+Religion 6 - Old Testament: The Old Testament class is offered to sixth graders and focuses on teaching the story of God and His relationship with His chosen people.
 Beginning with Genesis, the historical time line is examined with emphasis on people, places, and events, and how they have impacted the development of Christianity, Judaism, and Islam.
-Issues such as sin, atonement, creation, and divine intervention are also discussed, and students learn how these topics are still relevant to their lives.
+Issues such as creation, sin, atonement, and divine intervention are also discussed, and students learn how these topics are still relevant to their lives.
 They also look at poetry and wisdom literature, as well as how the Bible was developed and assembled into the book that we have today.